moderndatacompany/dataos.info/docs/interfaces/bifrost/heimdall_primitives.md

 When adding a new application to the DataOS environment, it's imperative to register it as a PEP to enable interaction.
 To register a new PEP provider, the following details are required:

 - **Version**: Indicates the version of the PEP provider.
-For new applications in dataos, the version is typically set to `0.1.0`.
+For new applications in DataOS, the version is typically set to `0.1.0`.
 - **ID**: Unique identifier for the PEP provider.
 - **Name**: Name of the PEP provider.
 - **Description**: Brief description of the PEP provider's purpose.